ponylang/pony-tutorial/expressions/object-literals.md

 When we assign to a field in the constructor, we are _capturing_ from the lexical scope the object literal is in.
 Pretty fun stuff!
 It lets us have arbitrarily complex __closures__ that can even have multiple entry points (i.e. functions you can call on a closure).

-An object literal with fields is returned as a `ref` by default, unless an explicit reference capability is declared by specifying the capability after the `object` keyword.
+An object literal with fields is returned as a `ref` by default unless an explicit reference capability is declared by specifying the capability after the `object` keyword.
 For example, an object with sendable captured references can be declared as `iso` if needed:

 ```pony
 class Foo